-A quarantine permit may be required to import used machinery and an inspection for quarantine risk material by an Bio security officer prior to release is mandatory.
+When importing used machinery into Australia, a quarantine permit may be required before you can import the machinery and an inspection upon your cargo's arrival for any quarantine risk material by a Bio security officer prior to release is mandatory.

-• Both are done at the expense of the importer.
+• This is done at the expense of the importer.

 The final decision on acceptable cleanliness of the machinery is at the discretion of the inspecting Bio security officer and they will give the direction for release from quarantine, order additional cleaning or refuse entry and order re-exportation.

 Bio security defines ‘clean’ as free of quarantine risk material and has a zero-tolerance policy for any contamination from soil or plant material.

 It is the importer's responsibility to ensure the machinery arrives in a clean condition and the requirements of any applicable import permit are strictly adhered to.

 Exact information to assist in the importation of machinery into Australia is available on the Australian Bio Security Web Site